Visiting an STI clinic

 - why you think you might have an infection

-You can ask to see a female doctor or nurse if you prefer, but you might have to wait longer than usual for one to become available.
+You can ask to see a female or male doctor or nurse if you prefer, but you might have to wait longer than usual for one to become available.

 Having STI tests